markslorach/pomodoro/README.md

 After building, a window will appear allowing you to install the app directly into your Applications folder.

-## Usage

-- Adjust focus and break times in the settings.
-- Choose your preferred timer colour in the colour palette.
-- Use keyboard shortcuts for quick control.

 ## Embedding in Notion

 You can embed the Pomodoro timer directly into your Notion pages using the public instance -